What are the Components of Financial Statements?

 #4 – Cash Flow Statement

-This statement is one of the components of the financial statement which shows the changes in the financial position of the business on from the perspective of movement of cash into and from the business.
-The basic rationale behind the preparation of a cash flow statement is to supplement the Income Statement and Statement of Financial Position as these statements don’t provide sufficient insight into movements in cash balances.
+This statement shows the changes in the business’s financial position from the perspective of the movement of cash into and from the business.
+The primary rationale behind preparing a cash flow statement is to supplement the Income Statement and Statement of Financial Position.
+These statements don’t provide sufficient insight into movements in cash balances.

-Cash flow statement bridges that gap and helps various stakeholders of the business to understand the sources of cash and utilization of cash.
-Basically, there are three sections to the cash flow statement namely:
+The cash flow statement bridges that gap and helps various business stakeholders understand the sources of cash and utilization of cash.
+There are three sections to the cash flow statementCash Flow StatementA Statement of Cash Flow is an accounting document that tracks the incoming and outgoing cash and cash equivalents from a business., namely: